steawinfdox-png/Cluster-Beats/README.md

 # Unsupervised Emotional Clustering and Visualization of Stray Kids' Discography
 An end-to-end NLP pipeline that analyzes the music artist, Stray Kids' entire 7-year Korean discography (scraped from Genius API) by clustering Korean/English lyrics into emotional themes using TF-IDF vectorization and unsupervised learning through K-Means.
 This project auto-generates interpretable cluster labels using a Groq-hosted LLM, builds a emotional timeline over the group's career from 2018-2025, and visualizes thematic trends and patterns using Matplotlib and Seaborn.
 Prior to clustering, I used VADER for sentiment analysis to provide baseline polarity scores scores for each song, allowing comparison between traditional sentiment scoring and unsupervised clustering.
+This project's code can also be analyzed any music artist's emotional trends, making it customizable and accessible to anyone who simply enjoys music, even if they don't know programming.

 # Tech Stack
 Languages + Tools